-Where a pupil uses accessibility features on a personal device to help them access education, e.g. where a pupil who is deaf uses their mobile phone to adjust the settings on an internal hearing aid in response to audible stimuli during class, the arrangements and rules for conduct for this are developed and managed on a case-by-case basis.
+Where a pupil needs an accessibility feature on a personal device to help them access education, e.g. where a pupil who is deaf uses their mobile phone to adjust the settings on an internal hearing aid in response to audible stimuli during class, the arrangements and rules for conduct for this are managed on a case-by-case basis.

 Pupils' devices can be searched, screened and confiscated in accordance with the Searching, Screening and Confiscation Policy.
 If a staff member reasonably believes a pupil's personal device has been used to commit an offence or may provide evidence relating to an offence, the device will be handed to the police.

 Any concerns about visitors' use of personal devices on the school premises are reported to the DSL.

-22. Remote learning
+23. Remote learning

-All remote learning is delivered in line with the school's Pupil Remote Learning Policy.
+All remote learning is delivered in line with the school's Remote Education Policy.
+This policy specifically sets out how online safety will be considered when delivering remote education.